DRithwik/My-Portfolio/README.md

 ## Technologies Used

 This website is built with **ReactJS** for the frontend and styled using **CSS** or **Tailwind CSS**.
 It features a modern, responsive design with smooth transitions to provide an engaging user experience.
-The site is hosted on **Netlify**, ensuring easy deployment and seamless performance.
+The site is hosted on **Render**, ensuring easy deployment and seamless performance.
 This combination of technologies results in a clean, interactive, and user-friendly interface.

 ## How to View My Portfolio